 a, b, c, d = index–little finger

-Edge pattern—first pattern in each braid (and repeated between the other patterns)—simple lengthwise stripes of color:
+Edge pattern—first pattern in each braid (and repeated between the other patterns)—lengthwise stripe outlining the edges of the braid:

 Left hand loops: a-black up, b-black, (no loop on c), d-white